usnistgov/800-63-3/sp800-63c/sec11_examples.md

 The building blocks of SAML include:

-- The Assertions XML schema which defines the structure of the assertion.
+- The Assertions XML schema, which defines the structure of the assertion.
-- The SAML Protocols which are used to request assertions and artifacts (the assertion references used in the indirect model described in [Section 7.1](#back-channel)).
+- The SAML Protocols, which are used to request assertions and artifacts (the assertion references used in the indirect model described in [Section 7.1](#back-channel)).
-- The Bindings that define the underlying communication protocols (such as HTTP or SOAP) and can be used to transport the SAML assertions.
+- The Bindings, that define the underlying communication protocols (such as HTTP or SOAP), and can be used to transport the SAML assertions.

 The three components above define a SAML profile that corresponds to a particular use case such as "Web Browser SSO".